nilsteampassnet/nilsteampassnet/features/_posts/2015-11-06-teampass-application.md

 # PASSSECURIUM

-*PassSecurium* is the name of application available for both Android and iOS that permits you accessing your Teampass instance on you mobile.
+*PassSecurium* is the name of application available for both Android and iOS that permits you accessing your Teampass instance on your mobile.

 [Alpeinsoft.ch](https://www.alpeinsoft.ch/)